The Super Sam Hero Vehicles

 Need: Financial contributions to purchase the goods for the buckets.
 The Food and Care Buckets are currently packed by Checkers and the Love Buckets we pack ourselves.

-The Beautiful Memory Project
+The Beautiful Memory Initiative

 - Holding fun events at government hospitals at special times of year, such as Christmas, to celebrate life with fun experiences, such as animal petting zoos and pony rides.